antropoteuthis/finalproject/README.md

 ### Perspective

-To what extent is perspective (eg mappings) controlled by users vs hard coded in advance?
-How does this project aid in exploration vs exposition?
+In this project the user has total control on the perspective of observation over the hyperspatial multidimensional morphospace, being abl to rotate it to show any 2 variables at a time.

 ## Assessment

-Was the new visualization successful at providing insight that was not possible or more difficult with previous approaches?
+The new visualization allows a novel way to visualize a siphonophore phylogeny together with morpho-ecological variables combined on user demand.

 Limitations: It can only show 2 variables at a time.
+It does not show an acurate representation of evolutionary time of rates of change along the branches.

 Future directions: A 3D visualization which the user could rotate 360º would provide more simultaneous information about variable relationships.
+More species and traits will be included after the data acquisition process of my PhD work.
+With a molecular clock it would be possible in the future to obtain evolutionary time data to plot on the branches as a color gradient.

 ## License

-Copyright (c) 2012-2014 Brown University.
-All rights reserved.

-Agalma is distributed under the GNU General Public License version 3.
+This visualization is distributed under the GNU General Public License version 3.
 For more information, see LICENSE or visit: http://www.gnu.org/licenses/gpl.html

+## Acknowledgements

+This visualization is a tribute to the invaluable work of Dr. Jennifer Purcell on siphonophore cnidomics and trophic ecology that has inspired me to pursue my career in ecoevolutionary planktology.